novelpy-creator/novelpy-creator/README.md

 A kinectic novel project using pygame.

-# About "PyGame Novel 2.0" (NovelPy Reimagined for short)
+# About "PyGame Novel 2.0" (NovelPy Reimagined/NovelPy-Two for short)

 A new version of my kinectic novel project using pygame. (includes new features, currently on progess.)